wireapp/wire-docs/src/how-to/administrate/restund.rst

 How to see how many people are currently connected to the restund server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can see the amount of currently ongoing calls (also called "allocations"):
+You can see the count of currently ongoing calls (also called "allocations"):

 .. code:: sh